CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 I give my pitcher a few swirls to polish the texture, and then pour over my espresso and that’s it.
 My flat white, customized just the way I like it.

 Other details: The Barista touch is compact at just under 16 inches high and 12.5 inches wide.
 A more compact setup than a separate machine and grinder.
 The exterior is predominately metal.
-A two liter water reservoir can be filled at the machine or removed for filling at the sink.
-It comes with a water filter, a variety of tools and the frothing pitcher.
+A 2-liter water reservoir can be filled at the machine or removed for filling at the sink.
+It comes with a water filter, a variety of tools, and the frothing pitcher.
 The drip tray slides out the front and behind that is a box for holding tools and accessories.

 The Breville Barista touch is a modern take on espresso.
 It’s available now from Whole Latte Love.
 If you have questions on this machine or anything coffee use those comments and I’ll get you the answers.
 I’m Marc, thanks for reading.